In this tutorial, you will learn how to build super-targeted Linkedin Ads audiences using Linkedin Sales Navigator.

 Maybe your prospects just needed time to consider your offer.

-By running Linkedin Ads after your prospecting campaigns, you are sure to stay top of mind even if you stop sending messages for a month or two.
+By running Linkedin Ads after your prospecting campaigns, you are sure to stay top of mind even if you stop your linkedin outreach for a month or two.

 We are sorry that this post was not useful for you!